crolllab/crolllab_v3/_members/alice-feurtey.md

   twitter: AliceFeurtey
 ---

 Alice Feurtey is a genomicist, and evolutionary biologist, using big data and data science methods to answer biological questions.
 After a PhD in Paris Saclay (France) with Tatiana Giraud, she worked as a postdoctoral researcher at the Max Planck Institute of Evolutionary Biology (Germany) with Eva Stukenbrock.
-She is currently a junior group leader at the ETH Zürich (Switzerland).
-Her ongoing research adresses the evolution of fungal genomes and the adaptation of plant pathogen to their host and environment.
+She was a junior group leader at the ETH Zürich (Switzerland) and adressed the evolution of fungal genomes and the adaptation of plant pathogen to their host and environment.

+Alice is currently a data scientist at Roche.